lkopf/eval_embeds/README.md

 0. First install requirements.txt

-need to use python 2 environment for training embeddings (be more precise)

 1. Collect data

 You need to collect the data, and place it where the scripts expect it.
 This is described in the [here](https://github.com/clp-research/image_wac/tree/master/Data).